Cyberian-Dev/entitykb/README.md

 * To minimize frustration, please pin the version of the software in your requirements.txt or equivalent file.

+---

+## Contributing

 * Submit bugs and enhancement suggestions via
   [GitHub issues](https://github.com/genomoncology/entitykb/issues).

+* Contributions welcome, please see [Development](development.md) for setting up a working dev environment.

+* Our goal is to keep EntityKB's code footprint as small as possible but `contrib` modules will be more readily accepted.

+* Separate packages don't require a pull request, but please follow the naming pattern `entitykb-<name>` to aid in discoverability on pypi.